McKernel: A Library for Approximate Kernel Expansions in Log-linear Time: Empirical Analysis and Experiments

 Note here that the number of parameters to be estimated is of the order of thousands, proportional to the number of classes (depending on the size of the input image and the number of kernel expansions),

-where $C$ is the number of classes, $[\cdot]_{2}$ is an operator that returns the next power of $2$ and $E$ is the number of Kernel Expansions.
+where $C$ is the number of classes, $[\cdot]_{2}$ is an operator that returns the next power of $2$, $S$ is the size of the input samples and $E$ is the number of Kernel Expansions.
 A drastic reduction compared to Neural Networks, while achieving comparable performance.
-Training time is therefore severely reduced and SVM kernel like learning can be achieved at scale. \\
+Training time is therefore severely reduced and SVM kernel like learning can be achieved at scale.

 SGD Optimizer finds $W$ and $b$ in